Dr. Helmut Buettner -- Rochester

 He is preceded in death by his sister Ursula (son Marcus).

-He is survived by his wife of nearly 51 years, Heide Hildegard Buettner; son Dirk (wife Pam, grandchildren Megan Garner (Robby), Katarina, and Caleb); daughter Kerstin (wife Kellene Hadrava, grandchildren Samuel and Sally); and his sister Ingrid (Guenther, two nephews and a niece).
+He is survived by his wife of nearly 51 years, Heide Hildegard Buettner; his son, Dirk (wife Pam, grandchildren Megan Garner (Robby), Katarina, and Caleb); his daughter Kerstin (wife Kellene Hadrava, grandchildren Samuel and Sally); and his sister, Ingrid (Guenther, two nephews and a niece).

 Memorial donations may be to Mayo Medical School, Habitat for Humanity, or the charity of your choice.